jayachandra1208/AI-ML-assignment/README.md

+AI/ML Explorer
 A full-stack web application that leverages the power of the GROQ API to provide various AI-driven functionalities, including generating follow-up questions, providing a transparency score for text, and generating a summary of the input.

 This project is built with a lightweight Python Flask backend and a modern, responsive HTML/Tailwind CSS frontend.
 It is configured for easy local development and cloud deployment.

-🌟 Features
+🌟 Feature List
-Generate Follow-up Questions: Input any text, and the AI will generate 3-5 concise and relevant questions to explore the topic further.
+Generate Follow-up Questions: Dynamically creates 3-5 concise, relevant questions based on your input text.

-Get Transparency Score: Analyze the clarity, completeness, and potential ambiguity of your text with a score from 1-10 and a detailed explanation.
+Get Transparency Score: Analyzes your text for clarity and completeness, providing a score from 1 to 10 with a detailed explanation.

-Generate Summary: Get a quick, one-paragraph summary of any lengthy text you provide.
+Generate Summary: Provides a one-paragraph summary of any text you provide.

-Responsive Design: The frontend is designed to be fully functional and visually appealing on all devices, from mobile phones to desktops.
+Responsive Design: The application's interface is designed to work seamlessly on all devices, from mobile phones to desktops.

-API-First Architecture: A clean separation between the backend (API) and frontend (UI) allows for scalability and flexibility.

-🚀 Technologies Used
-Backend:

-Python 3

-Flask (Web Framework)

-Gunicorn (Production WSGI Server)

-requests (HTTP Library)

-GROQ API (For LLM functionality)

-Frontend:

-HTML5

-Tailwind CSS (For styling and responsive design)

-JavaScript (For API calls and DOM manipulation)

-📁 File Structure
-/ai-ml-app
-├── backend/
-│   ├── app.py              # The Flask backend application
-│   ├── requirements.txt    # Python dependencies
-│   └── Procfile            # For deployment on platforms like Render └── frontend/
-    └── index.html          # The HTML frontend application
+Separated Architecture: Built with a distinct frontend and a production-ready backend, allowing for easy maintenance and scalability.

 💻 Getting Started
 Follow these steps to set up and run the application on your local machine.